 The Incarnation is not a kind of ruse, in which God in Christ revels in only positive experiences and exempts himself from what is negative and off-putting.
 Instead, in his Incarnation, God in Christ reveals himself as present to us in all things, in all of life, even in the experience of death.

 If this has ceased to astound us, we have likely allowed ancillary concerns to cloud our vision of the Gospel.

-The Church asks us to accomplish three practices are integral to our observance of Lent: prayer, fasting and almsgiving.
+The Church asks us to accomplish three practices that are integral to our observance of Lent: prayer, fasting, and almsgiving.

 What does all this entail?

 Prayer is essential to the life of faith, and by prayer, the Church does not invite us to simply be alone with our thoughts.
 Prayer is placing oneself at God’s disposal.
 What must we do?
 Wait and wonder.
 What will God do?
 That is up to him.
 As such, prayer is essentially an expression of a disposition to trust God’s purposes.

 This disposition of trust expresses itself liturgically (in the formal prayer of what is called the Divine Office and in the Mass) and devotionally (examples of which are practices like the Rosary or the Stations of the Cross).
 In the Divine Office, the faithful pray in communion with Christ in the words of the Psalms, words which Christ himself knew and prayed.
 In the Mass, we receive not merely words, but Christ’s divine life and presence, given to us in the Blessed Sacrament.
 Without liturgical and devotional prayer, attempts at prayer quickly degenerate into self-reference.